Table of Contents

 Conclusion

-In conclusion, the average Dartmouth Tuck MBA GMAT score of applicants has remained high over the past five years.
+The average Dartmouth Tuck MBA GMAT score of applicants has remained high over the past five years.
 In their admissions process, the institution places a great deal of weight on GMAT scores, using them as a predictor of academic success in the program.
-Students with a lower Dartmouth Tuck MBA GMAT score can increase their admissions prospects by emphasizing other strengths in their application and preparing diligently for the admissions process.
+Students with a lower Tuck MBA GMAT score can increase their admissions prospects by emphasizing other strengths in their application and preparing diligently for the admissions process.